sehairo/sehairo/README.md

 ###

 - ♯ you can call me seh
-- ♯ me is . ．．．．．minimalist, rationalist
+- ♯ me is . ．．．．．minimalist, rationalist, freethinker, and... lazy
-- ♯ me likes ．．．．community-driven things, pixel artworks
+- ♯ me likes ．．．．community-driven projects, open-source softwares, pixel artworks
 - ♯ reach me . ．．．**@seh:we2.ee** using a [matrix client](https://matrix.org/clients/)
 - ♯ fun fact . ．．．．arch linux is superior to all